Modern Methods of Performance Appraisal to Boost Performance

 Performance Appraisal Methods: Traditional and Modern Methods

 Performance appraisal methods are categories into two types, Traditional and Modern methods.
-However, each category has its own strengths and weaknesses.
+However, each class has its strengths and weaknesses.
 But there is no single appraisal method that is universally used in the performance appraisal process.

 Since one method may be suitable for one organization and non-suitable for others.